The Weight of Soil – True Value of Hard Work

 But Liam often sighed as he worked, wishing he didn’t have to spend his days plowing fields and planting seeds.

 One hot afternoon, as he rested under a tree, an old man named Finn walked by.
-Finn was a traveller who had spent his life wandering from village to village,.
+Finn was a traveler who had spent his life wandering from village to village,.

 He had a reputation for sharing moral stories with those who would listen.